 Our NYC allergy practice specializes in solving difficult cases through the latest technology in testing, research-based treatment, and compassionate care.
 That’s why we are known as The Allergy Detectives.
 32 million Americans have potentially life-threatening food allergies and there has been an increase in food allergies as people, in general, are becoming more allergic.
 Food allergies in children have increased 50% between 1997-1999 and 2009-2011.

-Dr. Dean Mitchell, M.D., board-certified allergist, specializes in food allergies, including difficult cases, and can help you manage your food allergy so that you are less likely to have an allergic reaction or suffer from severe symptoms.
+Dr. Dean Mitchell, M.D., board-certified allergist, specializes in food allergies, including difficult cases, and can treat your food allergy to prevent or reduce the likelihood of having a reaction with severe symptoms.